Bank holdups snowball in Lebanon as depositors demand their own money | Law-Order

 Seven banks have been held up since Wednesday in Lebanon, where commercial banks have locked most depositors out of their savings since an economic crisis took hold three years ago, leaving much of the population unable to pay for basics.
 On Friday morning, an armed man identified as Abed Soubra entered BLOM Bank in the capital's Tariq Jdideh neighbourhood demanding his deposit, the bank told Reuters.

-He later handed his gun to security forces but remained locked in the bank past sunset, negotiating with bank officials.
-Soubra said he had a refused the bank's offer to take a portion of his $300,000 in savings with a significant haircut, in the deteriorating local Lebanese currency.
+He later handed his gun to security forces but remained locked in the bank past sunset, negotiating with bank officials to withdraw his $300,000 in savings in cash, he told Reuters.
+Soubra eventually left the bank with no money as part of a settlement negotiated by an influential sheikh, local media reported.
+He was not taken into custody.

-"I'll stay here three, four, five days," he told Reuters by phone.
-"I deposited by money in dollars, I want them back in dollars."
-Soubra was cheered on by a large crowd of people gathered outside, including Bassam al-Sheikh Hussein, who carried out a hold-up in August to get his own deposits from his bank, which dropped charges against him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)